 Don’t Forget the Basics

-An eBike is still a bicycle and you must remember the rules of riding like a bike when heading out on your eBike riding experience.
-It is not a motorcycle but it is faster and heavier than traditional bikes so you need to factor that in when riding.
+An eBike was still a bicycle.
+So we remembered the rules of riding like a bike when we headed out on eBike riding experiences.
+It was not a motorcycle.
+But it was faster and heavier than traditional bikes.
+So we needed to factor that in when riding.

-Bike Hand Signals: Don’t forget to use your signals when you are turning or stopping.
+We didn’t forget to use our signals when we turned or stopped.
 Failure to do so may result in someone running into you when you make a turn in front of someone!
-And with your heavier eBike, the collision will be harder!
+And with your heavier eBike, the collision was harder!

-We struggled for awhile to figure out where we could mount a rear view mirror given all the extra controls that the eBike puts on the handle bars.
+We struggled for awhile to figure out where we could mount a rear view mirror.
+There were extra controls on the eBike handle bars.
 Having the mirror helped a little to be more aware of traffic (cars and bikes) coming up behind me.
 David opted for a mirror on his helmet.

-Bike Path Etiquette: In most places we have ridden bikes outside of Toronto, the bike paths are clearly marked as bike paths – with both signs at eye height and often with bicycle drawings on the path.
-The bike path markings in Toronto are not so great and since the bike paths are often very close to the walking paths, pedestrians can regularly be found on the bike paths.
-Once the weather warms out, the paths get very busy.
+In most places we have ridden bikes outside of Toronto, the bike paths were clearly marked as bike paths.
+There were signs at eye height and often there were bicycle drawings on the path.
+The bike path markings in Toronto were not so great.

-So riding on the bike paths must be done with a third eye out for people ambling along, for kids that will dart out at your quickly and for dogs with a long leash.
-With an eBike you are a bit heavier and you may be going a bit faster, so you need to be extra careful about ensuring you are always in control and can always stop!
+So riding on the bike paths was done with a third eye out for people ambling along.
+We watched for kids that darted out quickly.
+And for dogs with a long leash.
+With an eBike we were a bit heavier and we may be a bit faster.
+So we needed to be extra careful about ensuring we were always in control and could always stop!

-It has been an exciting first 100km eBike riding experience!
-We have validated our decision to switch to eBikes and we know they are not just of the lazy!
-Now that we have broken them in, we can plan for longer rides and to put them on a trailer to explore much further afield.
+It was an exciting first 100km eBike riding experience!
+We validated our decision to switch to eBikes.
+And we know they are not just of the lazy!
+Now that we broke them in, we can plan for longer rides.
+And we wanted to put them on a trailer to explore much further afield.
 Stay tuned for the next update!